 The Company recognized assets from certain costs incurred to obtain revenue contracts.
 These costs relate to sales commissions arising from the sale of our products.
 The costs are considered incremental and recoverable of obtaining revenue contracts with customers.
 These deferred costs are amortized on a straight-line basis over the estimated period of benefit, which typically ranges from 2 to 3 years.
-As of September 30, 2023, the Company recognized deferred costs incurred to obtain revenue contracts with customers, net of accumulated amortization, of \$ thousand for both the three months ended September 30, 2023 and October 1, 2022.
-Amortization expense was \$ no impairment expenses for both the three and nine months ended September 30, 2023, respectively.
+As of September 30, 2023 March 30, 2024, the Company recognized deferred costs incurred to obtain revenue contracts with customers, net of accumulated amortization, of \$111.01 thousand, million, and included these amounts in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
+Amortization expense was \$19 thousand for both each of the three months ended September 30, 2023 March 30, 2024 and October 1, 2022.
+Amortization expense was \$57 thousand and \$19 thousand for the nine months ended September 30, 2023 and October 1, 2022 April 1, 2023.
+There were no impairment expenses for both the three and nine months ended September 30, 2023 March 30, 2024 and April 1, 2023, respectively.